Photosynq/helpers/docs/documentation.md

 ## MathMEAN

 Calculate the variance from an array of numbers.
-The function fails, if the array is empty or has invalid values.
+The function fails if the array is empty or has invalid values.

 ### Parameters